tomchristie/httpcore-the-directors-cut/docs/async.md

 async with httpcore.AsyncConnectionPool() as http:
     ...
 ```

+To benefit from connection pooling it is recommended that you instantiate a single connection pool in this style, and pass it around throughout your application.

 If you do want to use a connection pool without this style then you'll need to ensure that you explicitly close the pool once it is no longer required: